 - Stock Animal Diet: As toads, they naturally enjoy eating bugs.
 In fact, before the encounter, they were just looking for a place to get a burger and flies.
 And after the encounter, they invite Shovel Knight to join them for some grub.
 Shovel Knight politely declines.

-- Unexpected Gameplay Change: The second stage of their boss battle involves hoverbikes.
+- Unexpected Gameplay Change: The first phase of their boss battle involves grappling down a constantly descending tunnel, while the second phase involves riding on hoverbikes.

 - Version-Exclusive Content: They can only be found in the Xbox One and Windows 10 versions of the game.